 We are happy to offer on-the-spot problem-solving after each day of the training for you to ask one-on-one questions — whether about the course content and exercises or about specific problems you face in your work and how to solve them.
 If you would like us to prepare for this in advance, you are welcome to send us background info before the course.

-Hardware: we recommend ≥ 8 GB of RAM, a headset mic, webcam.
-Preferably also a quiet room and multiple screens.
+Hardware: we recommend ≥ 8 GB of RAM and a webcam.
+Preferably also multiple screens and a quiet room (or headset mic).

-Software: a modern browser: Chrome, Firefox, or Safari (not IE or Edge) and Zoom.
-You do not need to install Python on your own computer.
+Software: a modern browser: Chrome, Firefox, or Safari (not IE or Edge); and Zoom.

 Coding: we have a cloud-based coding server that supports running code and sharing code with the trainer(s).

-The course will run from 9:00 to roughly 17:00 each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.
+Most courses will run from 9:00 to roughly 17:00 (AEDT) each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.

 Certificate of completion: